CuriosityGym/WeatherDataApi/README.md

 This service uses the free servers on Heroku which have a generous 550hrs/month limit for any web application that wants to be hosted with them.

 The code allows you to have three services
+The first parameter is the cityid found from openweathermapsapi.
+1275339 corresponds to Mumbai, India The second parameter is a appid which you have to get as an api key from openweathermaps.
+The appid 15373f8c0b06b6e66e6372db065c4e46 belongs to us and has been kept here for demo, please do not use it in your application.(We may discontinue its use anytime we see usage abuse)

+**Manual City Configuration **

 **Humidty**